hageyahhoo/Agile2020/Agile2020.md

 In Channel Gateway, we could understand the team's contexts deeply by working together.
 We made the failure detection mechanism become established in the team based on this information.
 However, I don't think of just working collaboratively with the team is enough to understand the team's context.
 The experience of struggling with the same problems and solving them together creates "compassion".
 I think "compassion" is a key driver for problem-solving over difference of contexts.
 Incidentally, the English word "compassion" derives from Latin's "compatio", which means "suffer with".

 After this experience, we SET team ruled to work with target product development teams together as the first step.
+This is our way of problem-solving from scratch.
 <br />
 <br />
 <br />

-⭐️タイトルを変更する！
-## 4. PROCEED COMPANY-WIDE PROBLEM-SOLVING AS TRANSFORMATIONAL LEADERS
+## 4. TRANSFORM THE ORGANIZATION WITH BUILT-IN EXPERIMENTS AND LEARNINGS

 ### CHALLENGES
-⭐️Urgent onboarding
-⭐️MTTR減らぬ

-We had been solving a lot of technical and process issues of each product by working together with each product development team's members.
+⭐️
+After solving problems in Channel Gateway,

+I started actions as SET by obtaining consent from colleagues and decision-makers.
+After six months, we hired new SETs and formed a team of SET.
+I thought we could proceed our activities more quickly and widely, however, we faced with some new challenges.

 These activities and achievements have been recognized as huge successes by executives.
 However, these successes had led us SET team to the next level of challenges.

-The first challenge was the company-wide strategic and management problems.
-A lot of product development teams could not show their own missions, goals, plans, and milestones to decision-makers like senior managers and executives beforehand.
-Additionally, these teams couldn't share their current status and problems in a timely manner.
-Decision-makers had been frustrating that they couldn't make decisions properly and precisely.
-On the other hand, we SET team had been showing that information timely from the beginning of all activities.
-Therefore, decision-makers requested us SET team to teach product development teams to express that information properly.
+⭐️Onboarding

-The second challenge was about onboarding.
+The first challenge was the urgent necessity of onboarding.
 In July 2019, our team had 4 members and we hired one recent graduate and one mid-career employee simultaneously as new SETs.
 To proceed our activities smoothly, we needed to make onboarding as the top priority task.

+⭐️Radical change of testing Microservices
 The third one was a doubt about testing and quality assurance.
 LINE Corporation hires Test Engineers and Quality Assurance Engineers.
 However, most of them had only been doing End-to-end testing manually via client applications.
 In the era of Microservices, I thought it is not practical to detect bugs and solve them beforehand with these activities.
 Additionally, most of them didn't care about deployment, release, and contribution of our business.
 They were just interested in doing their own tasks by developer's requests.
 Such behavior was not what we SET aimed to do.
 On the other hand, we named our role as "Software Engineer in Test".
 The word "Test" made our colleagues misunderstand that we SET were the same as Test Engineers and Quality Assurance Engineers.
 The notion of testing and quality assurance were just a burden and a constraint that narrowed our activities to improve services and products.
 Therefore, I thought we needed different approaches to change these assumptions drastically.
 <br />
 <br />